erikrose/blessings/README.rst

 Note that, while the inverse of ``underline`` is ``no_underline``, the only way to turn off ``bold`` or ``reverse`` is ``normal``, which also cancels any custom colors.
 This is because there's no way to tell the terminal to undo certain pieces of formatting, even at the lowest level.
-Some other terminal libraries implement fancy state machines to hide this detail, but I elected to keep Blessings state-free and simpler in API.

-Also, you might notice that the above aren't the typical incomprehensible terminfo capability names; we alias a few of the harder-to-remember ones for readability.
+You might notice that the above aren't the typical incomprehensible terminfo capability names; we alias a few of the harder-to-remember ones for readability.
 However, **all** capabilities are available: you can reference any string-returning capability listed on the `terminfo man page`_ by the name under the "Cap-name" column: for example, ``rum``.